pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 * Check out [detailed examples for Pulumi](https://www.pulumi.com/docs/tutorials/).
 * Learn how to use the multitude of [providers](https://www.pulumi.com/docs/reference/pkg/) available with Pulumi.
 * We hope that you find the plugin useful in running Pulumi in your Spinnaker instance.
-If you run into problems or would like to provide feedback, we encourage you to open an issue in this [repo](https://github.com/pulumi/spinnaker-preconfigured-job-plugin).
+If you run into problems or would like to provide feedback, we encourage you to open an issue in the [plugin repo](https://github.com/pulumi/spinnaker-preconfigured-job-plugin).
   The plugin is free and open-source.
 * Lastly, whether you are looking to use Pulumi to deploy a Spinnaker installation on your favorite cloud and have questions about it, or you want to simply participate in the various conversations happening with our community of